Beatmania IIDX 23: Copula: Kaitsū! Tokotoko Line

-Completing the railway in an area would be a given rank promotion and allowed players to select one of the songs for unlocking (the order of the song is not specified, songs may be selected in random order).
-The player can anytime revisit the area for further unlocks.
-Each area has one to three stations to build, building one of them (which is indicated by the Area Happiness Gauge) would earn Pulars.
+Completing the railway in an area would be a given rank promotion and allowed players to select one of the songs for unlocking (the order of the song is not specified; songs may be selected in random order).
+The player can revisit the area for further unlocks.
+Each area has one to three stations to build, and building one of them (which is indicated by the Area Happiness Gauge) would earn Pulars.
 Building all of the stations in the same area would unlock the console-exclusive and Revived Songs (the unlocks are pre-determined).
-Finally, building all the 12 stations throughout five areas would also unlock Blue Spring Express and the player can proceed to the second part of the event.
+Finally, building all 12 stations throughout five areas would also unlock Blue Spring Express and the player can proceed to the second part of the event.

-The second part (which began on December 22, 2015) required players to build facilities in the same five areas and likewise, building facilities would require filling up the Development Happiness Gauge certain times in order to unlock them.
+The second part (which began on December 22, 2015) required players to build facilities in the same five areas, and likewise, building facilities would require filling up the Development Happiness Gauge certain times in order to unlock them.
 Building one facility in an area would earn Pulars; building all the facilities in the area would also unlock songs.
-When the player completely built all 11 facilities in all five areas, the final song 真 地獄超特急 -HELL or HELL- would also be unlocked for regular play and the event is completed.
+When the player completely built all 11 facilities in all five areas, the final song 真 地獄超特急 -HELL or HELL- would also be unlocked for regular play, and the event is completed.

-This event have a total of 16 songs (eight songs in each part) to unlock.
+The event has a total of 16 songs (eight songs in each part) to unlock.

 Expert Mode

-The Expert Mode in which players play four consecutive songs without stopping was initially absent in the game's release, but it was made available through an update on February 3, 2016.
+The Expert Mode, in which players play four consecutive songs without stopping, was initially absent in the game's release, but was made available through an update on February 3, 2016.
 Similar to the past instalments, players are required to select a course of four songs and play them in order without emptying the gauge to clear the course.
-Most of the course features (such as Internet Ranking, Customised and Random Courses) from PENDUAL were retained, including the ability to unlock songs under the Secret Course Folder.
+Most of the features of the courses (such as Internet Ranking, Customised and Random Courses) from PENDUAL were retained, including the ability to unlock songs under the Secret Course Folder.

 Likewise, in order to unlock the secret songs, players are to play the respective secret course a certain number of times.
 The progress is shown by a gauge at the end of the gameplay, and the increase rate would depend on their performance and the modifiers used in-game.
-Filling the gauge completely would then unlock the song (and the corresponding difficulty) for normal play, even though the song has been previously unlocked.
+Filling the gauge would then unlock the song (and the corresponding difficulty) for normal play, even if the song has been previously unlocked.

 Currently, 13 songs (including eight new songs from Copula) are available for unlocking in this mode.